elminino21/20-Question-game/README.md

 # 20-Question-game
 ## Application path for this project
-1. Ask if question is correct
+1. Ask if answer/question is correct

-2. Get correct answer from user, if wrong
+2. Get correct answer/question from user, if wrong

     a.
 Confirm correct answer from on a dictionary